Mizoram Armed Police: The 2nd Indian Reserve Battalion

 The 2nd Indian Reserve Battalion was created on 15 January 2001, with plans for its headquarters at Khawzawl.
 Because the site was not yet fully developed, the unit was allowed to function temporarily out of Police Headquarters Khatla, Aizawl with the bulk of its forces stationed at 3rd MAP Battalion Complex, Mualpui, Aizawl.
 In the meantime, construction of about 26 different buildings including living quarters and other support facilities were commenced at Khawzawl.
 Upon completion of the newest site in early 2005 and with the approval of Police Headquarters Khatla, this battalion headquarters was shifted to Khawzawl during the month of April 2005 and an Inaugural Function was held on 28 April 2005.

 Location

 The Headquarters Khawzawl is perched on a hilltop, on the Eastern side of Mizoram, along the Aizawl-Champhai road, about 157 km away from Aizawl at 93.10 latitude and 23.10 degree longitude in the global positioning.
 The altimeter reading at the highest point is 1187 meter from the sea level.
 The town has good communication link i.e. Aizawl-Champhai road passes through the town As per the weatherman's record, the climate is 30 degree at the maximum (86 degrees Fahrenheit) and 4.5 degree minimum (approx. 40 degrees Fahrenheit) in the Celsius.
 Approximate annual rainfall is 1751mm.

 Weapons

 All the equipment for the Mizoram Police are manufactured indigenously by the Indian Ordnance Factories controlled by the Ordnance Factories Board, Ministry of Defence, Government of India.

-INSAS rifle in 5.56mm NATO in various configurations.

-M4 Carbine purchased under Police Modernization scheme.

-H&K MP5 purchased under Police Modernization scheme.

-Glock 17 pistol purchased under Police Modernization scheme.